Wagepoint

 Wagepoint vs. Gusto:

-Gusto is costlier than Wagepoint but offers a wider range of features, including items such as expense integration, lifetime accounts, and an employee database.
-With the option to set payroll on autopilot and unlimited pay runs per month — Wagepoint charges per pay run — Gusto may be the more convenient and cost-effective option after all.
+Gusto is costlier than Wagepoint but offers a wider range of features, including expense integration, lifetime accounts, and an employee database.
+With the option to set payroll on autopilot and unlimited pay runs per month — Wagepoint charges per pay run — Gusto may be the more convenient and cost-effective option.

 Wagepoint vs. Gusto Comparison: